Jeon Somi accidentally spoils what appears to be a new BLACKPINK song

 The Canadian-Dutch-Korean K-pop idol hosted an Instagram Live session yesterday (March 2) while she was at the YG Entertainment headquarters.
 During the broadcast, the singer was walking around the building looking for an empty studio to continue her livestream.

 However, Somi then accidentally wandered into an occupied studio that had been playing an unreleased song via the speakers.
-The singer quickly shut the door after a brief snippet of the track, with a female voice singing, was heard.
+The singer quickly shut the door after a brief snippet of the track, with a female voice singing “No, you can’t take me down”, was heard.

 rtee and somi panicking 😭😂 https://t.co/ouflR7uxXN